The whole picture - with just a single click. Find out here where our branches are located, what services they offer and how to contact them.

 “Left in limbo” for two years without Terms of Reference

-REMONDIS remains committed to bringing Energy from waste to Queensland, in line with state government objectives
+REMONDIS remains committed to bringing energy recovery from waste to Queensland, in line with state government objectives

 REMONDIS Australia (REMONDIS) has withdrawn its Coordinated Project application today after being advised by the Queensland State Government that the Coordinated Project pathway would not be suitable to realise its $400 million Energy from Waste plant as part of a proposed $700 million Resource Recovery Precinct at Swanbank.
 REMONDIS remains committed to introducing Energy from Waste technology in Queensland, which must be an integral component of a sophisticated Queensland circular economy in the future.